 - SUBMIT MY MINOR APPLICATION

-Approval of your application: Approximately Week 6, applicants will see on MyUCLA the approval or denial of their petition to add the minor.
-In general, students who meet the minimum application criteria (3 FTVDM minor courses completed with B or better, GPA 3.0 or better, major declared) will have their petition to add the FTVDM minor approved.
-For petitioners with 150+ units to degree, approval of your petition by the Department of FTVDM must be followed by the subsequent approval of your School or College – if such action is required, it will be noted on your petition approval which you can see on MyUCLA.
+Approval of your application: Approximately Week 6 to 8, applicants will see on MyUCLA the approval or denial of their petition to add the minor.
+In general, students who meet the minimum application criteria (three FTVDM minor courses completed with B or better, GPA 3.0 or better, major declared) will have their petition to add the FTVDM minor approved.

 If any unanswered questions, students may visit TFT Student Services Office at 103 East Melnitz Building or e-mail firstname.lastname@example.org.